-We believe that the positive trends in e-commerce described above, along with the diversifying channels of consumer engagement worldwide, offer LivePerson opportunities to expand.
-LivePerson continues to deliver increased value to customers through its core product while also seeking to expand its product set as well as the availability and integration of its core product through different channels, such as mobile and social.
-By seeking to offer our solutions through different channels of engagement, we are improving the convenience and accessibility of our solutions, responding to the reality of today's online market.
+We think that the positive trends in e-commerce and messaging described above, along with the diversifying channels of consumer engagement worldwide, offer LivePerson opportunities to expand.
+LivePerson is uniquely positioned to work with brands and help capitalize on this shift in behavior, and optimize their mobile platforms to deliver a robust customer engagement offering, across multiple platforms.
+LivePerson continues to deliver increased value to customers through its core product while also expanding its product set as well as the availability and integration of its core product through different channels, such as mobile and social.
+By offering our solutions through different channels of engagement, we are improving the convenience and accessibility of our solutions, responding to the reality of today's online market.